 Today, holistic nursing carries on the work of Nightingale and countless others by providing their services and expertise to countless patients around the world.
-In 2006, the American Nurses Association (ANA) recognized holistic nursing as a speciality area of practice, which meant that the field could be clearly defined and regulated.
+In 2006, the American Nurses Association (ANA) recognized holistic nursing as a specialty area of practice, which meant that the field could be clearly defined and regulated

 Holistic medicine complements traditional medical practices by combining treatment of both the body and mind.
-By looking at the larger picture, holistic nurses can provide a better experience to their patients and provide them with an opportunity to purse lasting health and wellness.
+By looking at the larger picture, holistic nurses can provide a better experience to their patients.
+Additionally, they provide an opportunity to pursue lasting health and wellness.